NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 Attendees: Brent Griffith; Michael J Witte; Richard Raustad; Lixing Gu; Lawrence Scheier

-The conference call discussed the NFP by continuing E-mail communication between Brent and Gu.
+The conference call discussed the NFP by continuing E-mail communications between Brent and Gu.
 Here is a consensus:

 ##### Rename two proposed new objects